Skip to main content

 Customer tracking

 You can share a live tracking link with customers so they can follow their delivery without calling you.
-When enabled, the customer receives a link (via email or SMS) that shows:
+The link shows them:

-• An estimated arrival time based on the driver’s current position and remaining stops
+• An estimated arrival based on the driver’s current position and remaining stops

-• The delivery status — updated automatically when the driver marks it as delivered
+• The delivery status — updated when the driver marks the stop

 Delivery notifications

-Out for DeliveryWhen the driver starts the runTracking link, estimated arrival
+Out for DeliveryThe driver starts the runTracking link, estimated arrival

-Each notification type can be turned on or off independently.
-Most shops enable Out for Delivery and Delivered notifications, and handle carded/returned deliveries with a phone call instead.
+Each notification type can be turned on or off independently, and sent by email, SMS, or both.
+Most shops enable Out for Delivery and Delivered and handle carded or returned stops with a phone call instead.

 Proof-of-delivery photos